 6. Learning a foreign language like Chinese, speaking it and reading its characters is simply rewarding and gratifying as Chinese is completely different than any indo-european language.

 Learning Chinese characters will give you a lifetime of intellectual stimulation.
 The real beauty of the language is revealed in the writing.
 There are thousands of Chinese characters, but they are not randomly constructed.
 There is a system to their design, and understanding that system makes it much easier to learn new characters.

-The college offers so far a beginners level of Mandarine
+The college offers, so far, a beginners level of Mandarin